 15 April: Read ‘Why is the FMSB so important to corporate treasurers?’ – an article in The Treasurer that looks at FMSB’s standard setting work and asks CEO Martin Pluves what’s in it for corporates.

-17 March: Listen to ‘In the FICC of it’ where Mark Yallop, FMSB Chair, speaks to Colin Lambert, Profit & Loss’s managing director, about recent developments in fixed income markets.
+17 March: Listen to ‘In the FICC of it’ where Mark Yallop, FMSB Chair, speaks to Colin Lambert, Profit & Loss’s managing editor, about recent developments in fixed income markets.

 3 March: Mark Yallop, FMSB Chair, gave a speech ‘Disrupting Markets, Disrupting Money, Disrupting Finance’ on 28 February 2020 at the 2020 IOSCO Stakeholder Meeting.

 11 February: FMSB appoints Christopher Rich as General Counsel.
 Read our Press release,11 February 2020 for more information

 23 December: ‘Machine learning: the big risks and how to manage them’ – an opinion editorial by Mark Yallop, FMSB Chair was published in the Financial Times (subscription may be needed).